rubys/node-embed/README.md

 * This demo only shows incrementally updating a single execution context.
 It should be expanded to include creating multiple contexts (either concurrently or serially).
+* The iterface should be NAPIized, and make to work on Microsoft Windows.
+Help from the ChakraCore team would be greatly appreciated.
 * While I suspect that only the `C` interface needs to be officially maintained, prodiving examples in Go, Java, Python, TCL, Ruby, and others would be valuable and straightforward.